 1.)
 Planting.
 We hand pick nursery items for client gardens to ensure plant vitality and thoroughly water all plants about to be transplanted.
 Site preparation includes the right size hole which is filled to check for good drainage and moisten the surrounding soil to keep newly planted roots cool and hydrated.
 We use bone meal to help bolster overall health and plant…adding a final soak for good measure.
 But the process doesn’t end there.

 3.)
-Week number two.
+Week 2.
 Last week’s watering gave the shrub a chance to adjust to its new environment and it is a little stronger, so you can cut back to a thorough watering (during the cool of the morning or evening) every other day.

 4.)
-Week three.
+Week 3.
 Your trees should be well on their way to establishing a nice strong set of roots, continue to water every third day for maximum success.

 5.)
-Week number four.
+Week 4.
 Your shrubs should nearly be established, but they aren’t quite out of the woods yet.
 Continue to water them once a week.

 6.)
 Subsequent weeks.
 Depending on the heat and rain frequency, make sure to implement and maintain a regular watering schedule.
 Setting up a slow trickle on your hose and leaving it go for about 45 minutes twice a week, either in the morning or evening, is well worth it.
 Your trees and shrubs will thank you with their beauty!